If you have any queries or concerns relating to this policy please call

 All employees and partners of the firm are aware of and expected to pay due regard to the provisions of its Equality and Diversity policy and are responsible for ensuring compliance with it on a day to day basis when undertaking their jobs or representing the firm.

 Acts of discrimination or harassment by employees or partners of the firm are not tolerated and will be taken very seriously and result in disciplinary action.
 Failure to comply with this policy will be treated in a similar fashion.
 The policy applies to all who are employed in the firm and to all partners.

 Acts of discrimination or harassment in respect of any of the Prohibited Characteristics by those acting on behalf of the firm will lead to appropriate action including termination of services where appropriate.

 The firm will treat seriously, and will investigate all complaints of discrimination or harassment in respect of any of the Prohibited Characteristics made by employees, partners, clients, barristers or other third parties.

 All complaints will be investigated in accordance with the firm’s grievance procedures (contained in the Office Manual).

 A key objective of the firm is to measure and monitor the diversity of the firm’s workforce diversity and the following proactive steps are taken to achieve this:

-- the diversity data of all partners and employees is recorded and monitored within the HR system in relation to ethnicity, gender, disability, age, religion or belief and sexual orientation
+- The diversity data of all partners and employees is recorded and monitored within the Cascade HR system in relation to ethnicity, gender, disability, age, religion or belief and sexual orientation.

 The firm will maintain records of the details, number and outcome of complaints of discrimination made by staff, partners, barristers, clients and other third parties.